Business Lobby Reached Record High at UN Biodiversity Talks

 DeSmogโ€™s data also revealed growing interest in biodiversity protection from big tech companies โ€“ such as Amazon, Google and Microsoft โ€“ which see an opportunity in the vast volumes of data which may be required to measure and protect nature set aside for preservation.

 The delegates brought by some companies dwarfed country delegations from the Global South, which is home to the majority of the best-preserved natural world.
-For example, German multinational Bayer brought 12 delegates, triple that of the highly biodiverse East African country of Ethiopia, which brought only four.
+For example, German multinational Bayer brought 12 delegates, while the highly biodiverse East African country of Ethiopia, brought only five.

 A map of business participation at COP16 by DeSmog revealed in October that powerful industry associations and multinationals โ€“ from the agriculture, pharmaceuticals, finance, mining, and fossil fuels sectors โ€“ had many routes into influencing the outcomes of the two week summit.
 Many of these companies are actively depleting the natural world and have lobbied hard โ€“ and with success โ€“ against any regulations that would force a change to their business model.